PRACTICUM TRAINING

 The Therapy Practicum is oriented toward psychotherapy skills which include

-The opportunity for an elective Advanced Practicum that would provide diversity in training experiences for students prior to internship is also available.
-Diversity in training may include work with different populations, different approaches to assessment or psychotherapy, and/or more specialized training which would not be available at the required practicum level.
+Students are strongly recommended to complete an Advanced Practicum as one of their program electives.
+An Advanced Practicum provides diversity in training experiences prior to their internship.
+This may include work with different populations, different approaches to assessment or psychotherapy, and/or more specialized training which would not be available at the required practicum level.

 All students enrolled in practicum training must also be concurrently enrolled in a practicum seminar.
 The seminars for required practica meet weekly through the Fall and Spring semester and allow the student to reflect on various practicum experiences and to acquire additional skills and attitudes useful in field training.
 Students prepare to demonstrate competency by integrating theoretical work and applied bases from the classroom with clinical experience acquired during the practicum.
 As part of demonstrating competency, students present a clinical work sample, including an audio or video recorded session.